-MP 7.2: CWA team members were assigned to work closely with the Social Worker overseeing Foster Youth education and the Social Worker managing the McKinney-Vento Homeless and Unaccompanied Youth program.
+MP 7.2: Child Welfare and Attendance (CWA) team members were assigned to work closely with the Social Worker overseeing Foster Youth education and the Social Worker managing the McKinney-Vento Homeless and Unaccompanied Youth program.
 Based on the data outcomes and list of services offered we had some impact on sustaining daily attendance rates, but the efforts weren't as successful in decreasing our Chronic Absenteeism rates.
 Other services provided by our Health Services Department from Goal 2 were implemented in collaboration with our CWA staff.
-We reviewed possible root causes and will work continue improving upon our services to decrease the disproportionality between subgroups.
+We reviewed possible root causes and will work continue improving upon our services to decrease the disproportionality between student groups.